 Carry On Screaming! is a British film from the Carry On series, making it as the twelfth movie made.
-It featured regulars Joan Sims, Kenneth Williams, Peter Butterworth, Jim Dale, Charles Hawtrey, Fenella Fielding and Angela Douglas.
+It featured regulars Joan Sims, Kenneth Williams, Peter Butterworth, Jim Dale, Charles Hawtrey, Bernard Bresslaw, Fenella Fielding and Angela Douglas.
 Harry H. Corbett from Steptoe and Son makes his only appearance in the Carry On movies, joining the series' take on Hammer Horror.

 The movie is set in Edwardian times, telling the story of a young woman named Doris (Douglas) who was abducted by a strange creature from her lover Albert Potter (Dale).
 Two detectives, DS Bung and DC Slobotham (Corbett and Butterworth), find the creature's finger, and conclude that it's the same case that they've been receiving numerous times.
 The three of them search for more clues and find a house, home to a strange butler, the attractive mistress Valeria (Fielding), and her electrical brother Dr. Orlando Watt (Williams), who scare them away.